Stable Craft Brewing

 Historic Main Street · Lined with historic buildings, farm-to-table eateries, bright galleries and inviting boutiques, downtown Lexington is easy to love.
 Washington and Lee University and Virginia Military Institute flank the downtown core, leaving the City’s historical architecture looking much as it did in the 1860s.
 The museums and cultural events on these campuses are open to the public, offering world class speakers and entertainment.

-Natural Choice to Change Your View · This City sits at the base of the Blue Ridge Parkway, along the banks of the Maury River in Glen Maury Park, and under the stately profile of Southern Virginia University.
-A gateway to the great outdoors, Buena Vista is a City that works with businesses large and small, values education from the youngest children to the young adults, and thrives on a bright future in a spectacular location.
+Natural Choice to Change Your View · The City of Buena Vista sits at the base of the Blue Ridge Parkway, along the banks of the Maury River in Glen Maury Park and under the stately profile of Southern Virginia University.
+A gateway to the great outdoors, Buena Vista is a city that works with businesses large and small, values education from the youngest children to the young adults and thrives on a bright future in a spectacular location.

 Farming heritage and public lands adventure come together in Augusta County.
 One of the top two agricultural producing counties in Virginia, Augusta is also the gateway to the Shenandoah National Park and milepost zero for the Blue Ridge Parkway.
 Find fly-fishing bucket list destinations along Mossy Creek and the South River, or discover the allure of country roads during the Shenandoah Fall Foliage Bike Festival.
 Sitting at the intersection of I-64 and I-81, Augusta is the center of both adventure and commerce.